Latin America shines at the Youth Parliament of the Swiss Abroad

 Swiss Abroad youth parliament receives record number of applications

-Edited by Samuel Jaberg.
+Edited by Pauline Turuban.
 Adapted from French by DeepL/ac

 Most Read